|

 Dracaenas

 This beautiful houseplant is a member of the asparagus family and originally hails from Madagascar.
-It sort of looks like a bushy tree and has striking leaf coloring patterns that make a beautiful focal point in any room.
+It resembles a bushy tree with striking leaf-coloring patterns that make a beautiful focal point in any room.

-Pet toxicity: This plant is harmful to cats and dogs and may cause dilated pupils and vomiting.
+Pet toxicity: This plant harms cats and dogs and may cause dilated pupils and vomiting.

 A dracaena in a pot.